adlnet/xAPI-Spec/xAPI.md

 ###### Activity Provider Requirements

-* An Activity Provider MUST ensure that Activity ids are not re-used across multiple Activities.
+* An Activity Provider MUST ensure that Activity ids are not reused across multiple Activities.
 * An Activity Provider MUST only generate states or Statements against a certain Activity id that are compatible and consistent with states or Statements previously stored against the same id.
 * An Activity Provider MUST NOT allow new versions (i.e. revisions or other platforms) of the Activity